opea-project/GenAIEval/evals/evaluation/agent_eval/crag_eval/README.md

 bash run_data_preprocess.sh
 ```
 **Note**: This is an example of data processing.
 You can develop and optimize your own data processing for this benchmark.
-3. Sample queries for benchmark
+3. (Optional) Sample queries for benchmark
 The CRAG dataset has more than 4000 queries, and running all of them can be very expensive and time-consuming.
 You can sample a subset for benchmark.
 Here we provide a script to sample up to 5 queries per question_type per dynamism in each domain.
 For example, we were able to get 92 queries from the music domain using the script.
 ```
 bash run_sample_data.sh